For the main character page, go here.

 A mysterious man introduced in the season one finale, and the focus of a now hellbent Archie' quest for revenge.

-- Big Bad: He's the main villain for Season 2 and the cause of all the chaos ensuing in Riverdale.
+- Big Bad: One of the main villains for Season 2 and one of the causes of all the chaos ensuing in Riverdale.

 - Canon Character All Along: He isn't referred to as the Black Hood when he first shows up in the season one finale, but is later called such in season two.